redplane/rx-message-bus/projects/ngrx-message-bus/src/lib/README.md

       - *Use this parameter at your own risk because it can cause concurrent issue when 2 components try to create event and channel at the same time*.

   - `messageBusOptions: IRxMessageBusOption`: Override the subscription mode.
-Due to there is no guarantee about channel & event existence as long as `hookMessageChannel` is called, `rx-message-bus` provides some subscription retry mechanisms to ensure the subscriber can get the subscription in return.
+Due to there is no guarantee about channel & event existence as long as `hookMessageChannel` is called, `ngrx-message-bus` provides some subscription retry mechanisms to ensure the subscriber can get the subscription in return.

     - `channelSubscriptionAttemptTimes (number)`: How many time should the `hookMessageChannel` method tries to connect to the targeted channel & event. (*default: 5*).